dayohassan/noteTaker/README.md

 # noteTaker

-This is  an application that enables users to crteate, read, add and delete notes from MySQL database.
+This is  an application that enables users to create, read, add and delete notes from MySQL database.

 Note Taker - Node and Express Servers
 Description
-In this activity users are able to use a note-taking application to create, read, and delete notes from a MySQL database.
+In this activity, users can use a note-taking application to create, read, and delete notes from a MySQL database.
 The user can save, view, or delete notes, but must refresh or navigate to a different page to see the changes.
 Every note is always visible.
 The user can save, view, and delete notes without having to refresh or navigate to a different page to see the changes.
-Note titles are visible from a sidebar, when a note title is clicked, the active note appears in the textarea.
+Note titles are visible from a sidebar, when a note title is clicked, the active note appears in the text area.
 The following Technology was used;

 Node